-For 2010, the Sequoia gets a new base engine, the 4.6-liter i-Force V-8, which delivers 34 horsepower more than the previous version.
+The Sequoia received a new base engine last year, the 4.6-liter i-Force V-8, which delivers 34 horsepower more than the previous version.

-The 5.7-liter V-8 remains the powertrain of choice for most trim levels (it's standard on Limited and Platinum Sequoias) — and a flex-fuel version is available.
-Both V-8s are now mated to a six-speed automatic transmission.
-The Sequoia has a maximum tow rating of 10,000 pounds.
+The 5.7-liter V-8 remains the engine of choice for most trim levels (it's standard on Limited and Platinum Sequoias) — and a flex-fuel version is available.
+Both V-8s are mated to a six-speed automatic transmission.
+The Sequoia has a maximum tow rating of 7,400 pounds.
+Mechanical features include:

 - 310-hp, 4.6-liter V-8 with 327 pounds-feet of torque